Skip Navigation

 Response:

-Formal schooling, such as kindergarten and preschool programs, is an important component of early childhood education.
-This Fast Fact looks at the school enrollment rates of 3- to 5-year-olds using data from the Current Population Survey (CPS), October Supplement.
-This Fast Fact also compares enrollment rates by various child and family characteristics within the 3- to 4-year-old and 5-year-old age groups.
+Formal schooling, such as preschool and kindergarten programs, is an important component of early childhood education.
+This Fast Fact looks at the school enrollment rates of 3- to 5-year-olds using data from the American Community Survey (ACS).1 This Fast Fact also compares enrollment rates in public and private education by various child and family characteristics within the 3- to 4-year-old and 5-year-old age groups.
+Throughout this Fast Fact, homeschooled students are included in the group of students receiving a private education.2

-In October 2021, enrollment rates did not measurably differ by sex for either 3- to 4-year-olds or 5-year-olds.
+In 2022, overall school enrollment rates did not measurably differ by sex for either 3- to 4-year-olds or 5-year-olds.

-3 Enrollment drops during the coronavirus pandemic were also observed in data collected by NCES (see indicators Public School Enrollment and Racial/Ethnic Enrollment in Public Schools).
+4 Enrollment drops during the coronavirus pandemic were also observed in data collected by NCES (see Condition of Education indicators Public School Enrollment and Racial/Ethnic Enrollment in Public Schools).

 Numbers in figure titles reflect original numeration from source Condition of Education indicators.